skynettoday/skynet-today/_posts/editorials/2020-02-11-upskilling.md

 ---
-title: "The Efficacy of Retraining Workers in Response to Automation"
+title: "The Efficacy of Worker Upskilling in Response to Automation"
 author: [daniel_bashir]
 editor: [jacky_liang]
 categories: [editorials]